 Ignoring the 5-year rule on earnings

-Not using the backdoor strategy when eligible
+Skipping the backdoor strategy when income exceeds limits

 Frequently Asked Questions